 Akbash Dog

-The white Akbash Dog is from Turkey and claims both sighthounds and Mastiffs as ancestors.
+Akbash Dog is from Turkey and claims both sighthounds and Mastiffs as ancestors.

 The Akbash Dog breed was imported into the U.S. in the late 1970s as a livestock guardian, and by 1986, had established itself as one of the most successful livestock guardian breeds, protecting livestock from predators, including coyotes and bears.
 The Akbash Dog stands 27 to 32 inches tall and weighs 75 to 140 pounds.
 It is white with a double coat.
 The undercoat is dense and soft.
 The outer coat comes in two lengths: either a medium coat that lies flat or a long coat that has a distinct ruff and profuse feathering.